neondatabase/neon/docs/storage_controller.md

 ## Concepts

-The storage controller sits between the user and the pageserver, and handles the details of mapping tenants to pageserver tenant shards.
+The storage controller sits between administrative API clients and pageservers, and handles the details of mapping tenants to pageserver tenant shards.
+For example, creating a tenant is one API call to the storage controller, which is mapped into many API calls to many pageservers (for multiple shards, and for secondary locations).

 It implements a pageserver-compatible API that may be used for CRUD operations on tenants and timelines, translating these requests into appropriate operations on the shards within a tenant, which may be on many different pageservers.
-Using this API, the storage controller may be used as "virtual pageserver" that hides the underlying details of how data is spread across multiple nodes.
+Using this API, the storage controller may be used in the same way as the pageserver's administrative HTTP API, hiding the underlying details of how data is spread across multiple nodes.

 The storage controller also manages generations, high availability (via secondary locations) and live migrations for tenants under its management.
-This is done with a reconciliation loop pattern, where tenants have an “intent” state and are “reconcile” task that tries to make the outside world match the intent.
+This is done with a reconciliation loop pattern, where tenants have an “intent” state and a “reconcile” task that tries to make the outside world match the intent.

 ## APIs